-This post takes a closer look at the problem of tenant breaking a lease early in Ontario to answer two key questions: “When is the tenant allowed to break lease?” and “What the landlord should do when the lease is broken early?”
+This post takes a closer look at the problem of tenants breaking a lease early in Ontario to answer two key questions: “When is the tenant allowed to break the lease?” and “What should the landlord do when the lease is broken early?”

 When is a Tenant Allowed to Break a Lease?